Admission Criteria for the Applied Physics Ph.D. Degree

 The program is normally four to five years with an emphasis on coursework during the first two years.
 Students are encouraged to become involved in research at the earliest opportunity and are required to complete a supervised research project in their first year.
 When students complete the basic academic core, have satisfied the qualification procedure (see below), have formed a Dissertation Committee and have obtained approval for their Dissertation Prospectus, they are eligible for admission to Candidacy for the Ph.D.
 Candidacy is normally achieved after four or five semesters of graduate work.

-In order to achieve candidacy and form a dissertation committee, seven prescribed 500 level courses must be passed with a grade B or better.
-In addition, four elective courses (chosen in consultation with the program advisor according to the student’s research needs) must be completed satisfactorily.
+In order to achieve candidacy and form a dissertation committee, five prescribed 500 level courses must be passed with a grade B or better.
 Satisfactory completion of one four-credit hour course on non-thesis research is also required, under the supervision of a faculty member.
 Prior approval by the program committee must be obtained before beginning this supervised research course.
 All first, second and third year students are required to enroll in the weekly seminar course (AP 514).

 The decision to qualify a student for Ph.D. study is based on the student’s academic record, performance in a four-credit hour supervised research project and the results of a two-part qualifying examination.
-The first part of the qualifying examination consists of a written examination on basic undergraduate-level physics.
-The second part of the qualifying examination is an oral examination, beginning with a brief presentation of the student’s supervised research followed by questions on standard undergraduate-level physics.
+The qualifying examination is an oral examination, beginning with a brief presentation of the student’s supervised research followed by questions on standard undergraduate-level physics.
 The student is expected to qualify within two years of entering the graduate program.

 A preliminary examination of the plans for dissertation research will be made by the student’s Dissertation Committee.
 The preliminary examination will take the form of a presentation to the committee of a Dissertation Prospectus stating the objectives and proposed methods of investigation.
 After the signatures of the Dissertation Committee, the program committee will authorize the student to proceed with the thesis research.